 He was also impressed to learn that Business Oregon, the state’s economic development department, has a Tokyo office that can help Oregon based firms connect with the Japanese market

 The advising sessions helped him realize that he still had more homework to do, but overall it was hugely beneficial.

 “I definitely walked out of there knowing much more, and knowing what support programs are available to entrepreneurs preparing to export,” he said.

 Lloyd Purdy, Vice President of Competitiveness at Greater Portland Inc, praised Carneiro for thinking ahead.
 “He invested time to think critically and strategically about how international markets can grow his business,” Purdy said.
 “That kind of forethought is really crucial to a successful exporting operation.”

 Upon completion of each training, counseling and advising session, Growing Small Businesses Globally entrepreneurs like Carnerio also receive a contribution to a travel fund to help cover the cost of their first international sales experience.
 Success in international sales requires a plan.
 The goal of this program is to prepare entrepreneurs for international sales in advance of their first international deal.

 Greater Portland Inc is working with the region’s export partners — including the U.S. Commercial Service, the Small Business Administration, the Small Business Development Center and Business Oregon — to deliver the essential education business owners need before they embark upon their first international sales experience.

 Through an export advising passport, created for this program, each participating entrepreneur advances through a self-guided curriculum using this array of export advising services to prepare for international sales.

-Click here to sign up for notifications about future Growing Small Businesses Globally export training and travel scholarships.
+Click here to apply for a Growing Small Businesses Globally export training and travel scholarship.